phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-grfpga-artya7.md

 ## Loading the Phoenix-RTOS system image

-To load the Phoenix-RTOS system image to the board, you will need to use the `GRMON` debug monitor.
+To load the Phoenix-RTOS system image to the board, use the GRMON debug monitor.

 <details>
 <summary>How to get GRMON</summary>